 Wingo grew up in Quinlan, Texas, about 65 miles east of Dallas.
 Her friends told WFAA-TV she was funny and always cracking jokes.

-Wingo left Quinlan to joined the Air Force, where she became fluent in Mandarin Chinese, and served as a translator.
+Wingo left Quinlan to join the Air Force, where she became fluent in Mandarin Chinese, and served as a translator.

 She moved to Colorado with her two little girls and reconnected with her high school friends on Facebook.